project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/19-craig-wichner-showing-with-a-150m-fund-that-regen-ag-is-more-profitable-than-chemical-ag.md

 ---
-title: 19 Craig Wichner, showing with a 150M fund that regen ag is more profitable than chemical ag
+title: 19 Craig Wichner Showing With A 150m Fund That Regen Ag Is More Profitable Than Chemical Ag
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2017-09-24)